Western Road residents attended the most recent meeting of Auchterarder and District Community Council on Thursday to ask for help.

 A group of residents from Western Road, Auchterarder asked for the help of the Community Councillors in putting forward their plea for something to be done about vehicles speeding in Western Road.

 They feel that in recent years the volume and speed of traffic using the road has increased to the point where it is no longer safe.
 So much so that in some cases residents have stopped traffic to allow their cars to safely leave their properties and get onto the road, rather than take the chance of coming out and meeting a speeding vehicle.
+There have been many accidents already; when this happens an auto accident lawyer will usually be contacted.

 Some residents have also taken the precaution of wearing hi viz vests if they are walking along the pavement to ensure they are seen.
 Others have made the decision that it is not safe for their children to take the short journey to the park alone such is their fear of the speeding traffic.